 What is a Kaleidoscope?

-A kaleidoscope is an optical instrument consisting of two or more reflecting surfaces such that they are tilted towards each other at an angle at one of the ends so as to obtain a regular symmetrical pattern when viewed from the other end.
-The reflecting surfaces are enclosed in a tube with colored pieces of glass.
-These symmetrical images are obtained by rotating the tube.
+A kaleidoscope is an optical instrument consisting of two or more reflecting surfaces.
+These surfaces are tilted towards each other at a certain angle to obtain symmetrical patters when viewed from the other end.
+The tube with reflecting surfaces consists of coloured pieces of glass.
+By rotating the tube, symmetrical images are created.

 The word kaleidoscope is derived from the Ancient Greek word called “kalos” meaning “beautiful beauty”, “eidos” meaning “that which is seen” and “skopeo” meaning “to look”.
-It was invented by David Brewster, a Scottish inventor on July 10, 1817.
+David Brewster, a Scottish inventor, invented kaleidoscope on July 10, 1817.

 Principle Of Kaleidoscope

-According to the second principle, the white light is made to pass through the coloured objects that are used in the kaleidoscope such that most of the light is absorbed by the objects.
-Due to this absorption of colours, there is a transmission of different colours too resulting in those patterns.
+According to the second principle, white light passes through the coloured objects present in the kaleidoscope so that most of the light is absorbed by these objects.

 Kaleidoscope is an optical toy consisting of two mirrors at a particular angle.
-Some common uses of Kaleidoscope are given below.
+Some common uses of the kaleidoscope are:

 - Kaleidoscope produces beautiful patterns that are used by fashion designers.

-- A kaleidoscope is also used as a toy for entertainment.
+- A kaleidoscope is used as a toy for entertainment.

 How to Make A Kaleidoscope?